Wall Sill Plate Repair For Our Leaning Foundation

-Today I’m sharing about our broken sill plate we discovered this week on our leaning foundation.
-What is a sill plate, why it’s important to your home’s structure, what happens when it’s broken, and how to repair it.
+Today I’m sharing about a slipping sill plate we discovered this week on our leaning foundation.
+What is a wall sill plate, why it’s important to your home’s structure, what happens when it’s broken, and how to repair it.

 We got more bad news about our hidden foundation issue this week.
-My parents were visiting from out of town this weekend and got to see our house for the first time.
-My dad is an engineer and like most dads, he’s interested in all the details about why/what/how to deal with our foundation problem.
-He did some digging, and discovered a deeper issue with our leaning foundation that requires an additional fix!
-An overhanging, broken sill plate.
+My dad is an engineer and did some digging for us for our upcoming foundation repair.
+He discovered a deeper issue with our leaning foundation that requires an additional fix!
+An overhanging, broken, wall sill plate.

 We’ve been told by two foundation companies our North basement wall has tilted inward about 2-3″.
-But my dad also discovered that the wall has moved inward enough that the sill plate above it has broken.
+But my dad also discovered that the basement wall has moved inward enough that the wall sill plate sitting on top of it has broken.
 And is sliding off the foundation!

 Pictured: The sill plate should be sitting directly on top of the concrete foundation.

-A sill plate is a flat, horizontal board that sits on top of your foundation, and below your first floor.
+A wall sill plate is a flat, horizontal board that sits on top of your foundation, and below your first floor.
+(There are different types, but this is normal for a 90’s home like ours.)

 It gets bolted into your foundation, and the floor joists and vertical wall framing get secured into the top of this board.